SteveSmith16384/splitscreenfps_libgdx/README.md

 * Tested with PS4 controllers.
 * F1 - Toggle full Screen
 * F2 - Toggle full screen but still windowed (required if you want to record the screen using Windows)

+## Notes for other Developers
+Gradle is a real pain to work with.
+However, if you have trouble loading this project, I used Gradle v4.10.3.

 ## Licence